astoeckel/led-controller/README.md

 ![Reference voltage generation and comperator](doc/reference_voltages.png)

-To solve this problem, I'm shifting both UTh and IRAW1 to voltages to VCC/2 using a voltage divider.
-The voltage devider for IRAW1-4 can be found in subfigure *(a)* of the above diagram.
+To solve this problem, I'm halving both UTh and IRAW1 using a voltage divider.
+The voltage divider for IRAW1-4 can be found in subfigure *(a)* of the above diagram.
 The reference voltage generation is depicted in subfigure *(b)*.
 Here, I'm using a -5V voltage regulator to generate a voltage of VCC - 5V.
-A 1K potentiometer with additional 4.7K resistor allows to generate a voltage in the range of about VCC to VCC - 0.8V (use a smaller value than 4.7K to allow smaller voltages and higher currents).
+A 1k potentiometer with additional 4.7k resistor allows to generate a voltage in the range of about VCC to VCC - 0.8V (use a smaller value than 4.7k to allow smaller voltages and higher currents).
 This voltage is then divided by two using an additional (impedance matched) voltage divider stage.

-Using resistor voltage dividers is a really crude solution, since they are susceptible to temperature variation and the actual current that is being drawn from the divider.
+Using resistor voltage dividers is a crude solution.
+Their output voltage is highly susceptible to temperature variation and the actual current that is being drawn from the divider.
 Furthermore, dividing the voltage by two reduces the voltage difference between on- and off-state to a few hundred millivolts.
-Surprisingly, the solution works quite well in practice, as long as ITh is larger than a few tens of millivolts (read: the driver cannot be used for standard LEDs with 20mA current).
+Surprisingly, the solution works quite well in practice, as long as ITh is larger than a few tens of millivolts and VCC is constant (read: the driver cannot be used for standard LEDs with 20mA current, and you must use a stabilised DC power supply).

 Subfigure *(c)* shows how the reference voltage REF1 and and measured voltage ISENSE1 are fed into the LM339 comperator.
 The comperator operates in an open-collector fashion, which allows to generate a logic level output signal between 0 and 3.3V using a pullup resistor.
 This signal is fed into a standard 74HCT04 inverting [Schmitt-Trigger](https://en.wikipedia.org/wiki/Schmitt_trigger), which generates a clean 3.3V binary TTL signal.
-I'm using a 74HCT08 logic AND gate to combine the output of the Schmitt trigger with an auxiliary logic signal.
-This logic signal can be used to switch individual channels on and off and to dim LEDs using [PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation).
+I'm using a 74HCT08 AND gate to combine the output of the Schmitt trigger with an auxiliary logic signal.
+The auxiliary signal can be used to switch individual channels on and off and to dim LEDs using [PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation).

 ### Dimming using pulse-width modulation (PWM)

 To dim individual LED channels in 4096 steps I'm using an AVR microcontroller clocked at 8 MHz.
-Note that the AVR only provides high speed PWM with 256 possible steps.
-Since brightness perception in biological systems is logarithmic, 256 are far to few steps to smoothly change brightness at low brightness values.
+Note that the AVR only provides high speed hardware PWM with 256 possible steps.
+Since brightness perception in biological systems (e.g. humans) is logarithmic, 256 are far to few steps to smoothly change brightness at low brightness values.
 E.g. the perceived brightness difference between levels "1" and "2" is rather extreme compared to the brightness difference between "254" and "255".
 To introduce more intermediate steps I'm using a technique called oversampling: the PWM is operated at a frequency 16 times higher than required for flicker-free operation, and the PWM value is slightly varied within each 16-cycle period.
 This variation depends on the lower 4-bit of the brightness value (marked with `l` in the following diagram).

             12-bit brightness value
             =======================